-Amy has been committed to ways of working that bring about positive social change for two decades in a range of human service practice contexts.
+Amy has been committed to ways of working that bring about positive social change for nearly three decades in a range of human service practice contexts.
 Her thinking has been influenced by experiences gathered in domestic and family violence, homelessness, family intervention, out of home care and the early childhood services sectors.
 Amy has enjoyed roles spanning from frontline practice work through to executive management in both state-wide and national organisations, finding practice development work particularly captivating over the last decade.

 Amy imagines her life set in a musical, and has a theme song dedicated to most occasions.
 She enjoys “adventures” with her children and is learning that it is ok to say no to partaking in more extreme activities.
 Amy loves travelling and her inner-city bohemian lifestyle – but also dreams of living near a fast flowing river or beach (as long as its near the inner-city lifestyle).